The Patent Litigation Law Review: Belgium

 There are several ways to obtain a patent with effect in Belgium:

 - The national route: filing the patent application with the Belgian Office for Intellectual Property.
 These Belgian patents are solely governed by Belgian law.

 - The European route: filing the patent application with the European Patent Office (EPO).
 After publication of the grant of the patent and validation of that patent in Belgium, this European patent confers on the patent owner the same rights as would be conferred by a Belgian patent.
 The validity of these patents is governed by the European Patent Convention (EPC), whereas the scope of protection and other aspects that are not regulated by the EPC, are governed by Belgian law.

 The Belgian Code of Economic Law (CEL), in particular Title 1 (Patents), Title 9 (Civil Aspects of Intellectual Property Rights) and Title 10 (Legal aspects of Intellectual property rights) of Book XI, contain the substantive rules on patent law.
-Moreover, this Code of Economic Law is complemented by different acts and implementing royal degrees.
+The Code of Economic Law is complemented by different acts and implementing royal decrees.
 There are also several EU regulations2 that have a direct effect in Belgium and complement the Belgian patent legislation.

 i National Belgian patent application

 National patents are granted following a patent application procedure before the Belgian Office for Intellectual Property.
 The only person entitled to apply for a patent is the inventor himself or herself or his or her successor in title.
 As discussed below, several requirements must be met to obtain a valid patent.
 These requirements are not examined during the Belgian patent application procedure, although a novelty search is done by the EPO.
 The results thereof are, however, not binding; even if it is clear that the invention is not novel, the patent will be granted.